 Q: The ideal manner for a society to prepare its young adults for leadership roles in government and industrial fields is by instilling in them a sense of cooperation, not competition.

 Q: An academic competition constituted of three rounds with separate results announced for each round.
 Those who lose get no commendations and then can not proceed to the next round.
 Also, those who place a set of commendations for that round, but do not proceed to the next round.
 Now, those who actually win a set of commendations for that round: in the case of the first two given rounds, proceed to the next round.
 Those who win the third round will emerge victorious for the entire competition.

 1. If 100,000 people start this process and all the percentages are correct, _______ people of them would win the competition.

 2. Together_______ % of people who start to acquire two sets of commendations.

 Exploring GMAT sample questions?
 Don’t forget to check out: Critical Reasoning for GMAT Exam

 In a specific duration of time, water enters a partially filled river at a constant rate through a mountain stream.
 On the other hand, water also is being taken out of the river at a constant rate.
-At which rate is the amount of water in the river is increasing in gallons/minute?
+At which rate is the amount of water in the river increase in gallons/minute?

 The level of water at the beginning in the river was 1200 gallons.
-Water was taken out of the river at a rate of 2 gallons/minute out of the river at a rate of 10 gallons every 2 minutes.
+Water was taken out of the river at a rate of 2 gallons/minute and out of the river at a rate of 10 gallons every 2 minutes.